 - What sender option would work best?

-Rotating shared shortcode, or dedicated short code, zero-rated or not – there are a lot of options available for sending text messages.
-If you need help determining which option would be best for your business, be sure to write that down.
+Dedicated short code, toll-free number, 10 DLC – there are a lot of options available for sending text messages.
+If you need help in determining which option would be best for your business, be sure to write that down.

 - What volume of messages am I currently sending?